dukechronicle/chronjs/README.md

 Navigate to http://localhost:4000 and fill out all fields of the configuration form you are presented with.
 This page only shows up when your chronicle environment has no configuration settings defined.
 After you set your config settings, the site will work as normal.

-To change config settings after you have initially set them through this web page, go to http://localhost:4000/config and edit the settings.
+To change config settings after you have initially set them, go to http://localhost:4000/config and edit the settings.
+Alternatively, you can directly edit config.js in the root directory to change config settings, or to create and activiate new configuration profiles.

 ### S3 key and secret - config properties